The pain of an infected tooth or gum can be alarming enough to incapacitate a person.

 An ER Doctor Can’t Diagnose the Cause of Your Pain Like a Dentist Can

-“Generally speaking, seeing your dentist for a dental emergency is much more effective than visiting your local emergency room,” says Marco L. Tironi, DDS, with Rochester Advanced Dentistry in Rochester, MI.
+“Generally speaking, seeing your dentist for a dental emergency is much more effective than visiting your local emergency room,” says Marco L. Tironi, DDS, who practices dentistry in Rochester, MI.

 “The reason for this lies in your dentist’s ability to diagnose and render definitive treatment.